svrooij/node-sonos-ts/docs/development.md

 ## Run the tests

-After changing somehting you should run the tests (as they are automatically run before your PR is accepted).
+After changing something you should run the tests (as they are automatically run before your PR is accepted).
 Important code should be covered by tests, and is uploaded to [Coveralls.io](https://coveralls.io/github/svrooij/node-sonos-ts)

 `npm run test`